Plokie/Voxel_Miner/README.md

 Required files+folders:

-    ] Data/** 										(copy the entire data folder here) ] x64/Release(or Debug if debug)/*.cso			(put all .cso files here, need to fix this) ] Worlds/										(empty worlds folder)
+    ] Data/** 										(copy the entire data folder here) ] ^ Delete anything that doesn't end in .dds in Data/Textures/ ] x64/Release(or Debug if debug)/*.cso			(put all .cso files here, need to fix this) ] Worlds/										(empty worlds folder)
     ] VoxelMiner.exe								(the actual exe)